spgrvl/ig-scraping-server/README.md

 Instagram Scraping Server is a simple API that serves information about Instagram profiles or posts such as Likes, Views or Followers counts, built with Python and Flask.

+:warning: **Instagram no longer allows visiting profiles without being logged in!
+Soon login system will be incorporated to overcome this issue!**

 ## Requirements

 * Chrome Webdriver instance